sigsum/sigsum/doc/design.md

 	[split-view](https://datatracker.ietf.org/doc/html/draft-ietf-trans-gossip-05)
 and
 	[slow-down](https://git.sigsum.org/sigsum/tree/archive/2021-08-24-checkpoint-timestamp)
 attacks.
-A log operator can at best deny service with these assumptions.
+An attacker can at best deny service with these assumptions.

 ## 3 - Design
 An overview of sigsum logging is shown in Figure 1.
 Before going into detail